Instagram/IGListKit/Guides/Getting Started.md

 ### Creating a section controller

 Creating a new section controller is simple.
-All you have to do is subclass `IGListSectionController` and override at least `cellForItemAtIndex:` and `sizeForItemAtIndex:`.
+Subclass `IGListSectionController` and override at least `cellForItemAtIndex:` and `sizeForItemAtIndex:`.

 Take a look at [LabelSectionController](https://raw.githubusercontent.com/Instagram/IGListKit/master/Examples/Examples-iOS/IGListKitExamples/SectionControllers/LabelSectionController.swift) for an example section controller that handles a `String` and configures a single cell with a `UILabel`.